AlexJeter17/MonoGameStarShooter/Docs/Articles/2_Part 2 Handling Sprites.md

 Once you are finished, you can go over to the next section where you create the fundamental code for all the objects in the game: [Part 3: Creating an Entity class](https://github.com/AlexJeter17/MonoGameStarShooter/blob/main/Docs/Articles/3_Part%203%20Creating%20an%20Entity%20class.md)

+## References and community tutorials

+[MGCB Editor](https://docs.monogame.net/articles/tools/mgcb_editor.html): This will show you how to get the MGCB editor downloaded and set up if you do not have it already.

+[RB Whitakers 2d tutorial](http://rbwhitaker.wikidot.com/monogame-2d-tutorials): This will help you understand what is going on with sprites and give you a stronger depth of all the types of sprites.